Lesson 04

 Large neural networks are full of big matrices.
 Low-rank compression replaces a large matrix with two smaller matrices whose product approximates the original.
 If the rank is much smaller than the original dimensions, the model stores fewer parameters and may do less work.

-This is the same intuition behind LoRA, but used as compression instead of adaptation.
-LoRA adds low-rank update matrices beside a frozen base model.
-Low-rank compression tries to approximate an existing matrix with a cheaper factorized form.
+This shares math with LoRA, but the goal is different.
+LoRA, covered in Fine-tuning Lesson 03, adds low-rank update matrices beside a frozen base model so you can adapt behavior cheaply.
+Low-rank compression tries to replace an existing weight matrix with a cheaper factorized form.
+They are complementary tools, not duplicates:

 The tradeoff is approximation error.
 Push the rank too low and the compressed layer loses information.
 Some layers tolerate it.
 Others do not.
 Good compression recipes often treat different layers differently instead of applying one global setting everywhere.